Premee12/SQL_project/README.md

 3. **Offer Benefits for Families**: Customers with dependents or partners tend to stay longer, so offering special benefits for families might further reduce churn in this segment.
 4. **Enhance Streaming Services**: Invest in enhancing or expanding streaming services, as customers who use these services show lower churn rates.
 5. **Offer Incentives to Singles**: Create retention programs specifically for single customers to reduce their higher churn rates.

+## Reference
+- Kaggle for the dataset

+*P.S*: I wrote this code a while ago to show my SQL proficiency 😄, If you would like to recreate this project or have interesting questions you can reach out to me.